• Skip to primary navigation

 Units Scale

-• 2.5 lbs. russet or creamy yellow potatoes, washed, peeled and cut to 1” pieces
+• 2 ½ pounds russet or creamy yellow potatoes, washed, peeled, and cut to 1-inch pieces (see note)

 • 1 cup sour cream